 Attributes are ‘dimensions’ of your product (such as price, colour, shape, size, brand, location).
 Include the attributes that you believe are most important to your customers when they make buying decisions, as well as any attribute whose importance you would like to check.
 For example, if you know that customers are driven by price and size, and want to investigate whether colour is important, include all three attributes (price, size, and colour).
-Try not to include more than six attributes because it might confuse your respondents.
+Try not to include more than seven attributes because it might confuse your respondents or may look too clunky, especially on mobile devices.

 Levels are the ‘values’ that each attribute can take.
 For example, the attribute ‘colour’ can have levels ‘blue’, ‘red’, ‘transparent’.
 The attribute ‘features’ can be ‘no updates included’, ‘automatic update every month for one year’, ‘lifetime automatic updates’.
 Keep in mind that you need to have at least two levels per attribute.
 If you are looking only at one type of product, make the product description more specific.